ryejoon/coursera-cleaningdata/CodeBook.md

 meanStdWithMeta : mean and standard deviation data along with subject and activity data

-gathered : gather each column from 'meanStdWithMeta' (except subject and activity column) to a new column 'variable'

-grouped : 'gathered' data grouped by subject and variable
+grouped : 'meanStdWithMeta' data grouped by subject and variable

 result : mean value for sensor values for each subjects's activity's variable